diegolikescode/login-page-frontend/README.md

 * [x] implement basic structure
 * [x] create background for the front page
 * [x] put content in the footer
+* [x] get rid of that yee-yee ass coffee and do somethings in photoshop with the main background

 </br>